BritikovKI/fm24-artifact/README.md

 ```
 It will run experiments with just 10 seconds timeout and build plots for this small running time.
 If this script succeeds, then the full set can be tested.
 This run is estimated to finish in 1 hour with default configuration.

-**NOTE** You will encounter error messages during the execution like `kill(\*): No such process`.
-This is an expected behaviour, parallel script kills previously launched processes every 10 seconds.
-If there is an error with killing, it means that process already succesfully terminated so there is nothing to kill. `RUN_BENCHMARKS.sh` has the same behaviour.

 To run the whole benchmark set just call:
 ```
 $ bash RUN_BENCHMARKS.sh